-Whereas upper echelons research has primarily examined how various background characteristics of executives directly influence their strategic choices (e.g., effects of narcissism on acquisitions; Chatterjee & Hambrick, 2007), by comparison, the information filtering processes by which personal characteristics and strategic decisions are theoretically linked have been relatively overlooked (Bromiley & Rau, 2016).
-Although researchers have begun to explore managerial cognition and its filtering role in the upper echelons model (Narayanan, Zane, & Kemmerer, 2011), the research to date has primarily concerned cognitive content (e.g., knowledge and beliefs; Kabanoff & Brown, 2008; Walsh, 1988) and structure (e.g., causal maps; Barr, 1998; Kaplan, 2008).
-In contrast, little attention has been paid to the cognitive style of executives, or "how the executive's mind works" (Finkelstein et al., 2009: 59), despite its important and unique effects on decision-making processes and strategies (e.g., Hayes & Allinson, 1994; Hunt, Krzystofiak, Meindl, & Yousry, 1989).
+Upper echelons research has primarily examined how various background characteristics of executives directly influence their strategic choices (e.g., effects of narcissism on acquisitions; Chatterjee & Hambrick, 2007); by comparison, the information-filtering processes theoretically linking personal characteristics and strategic decisions have been relatively overlooked (Bromiley & Rau, 2016).
+Although researchers have begun to explore managerial cognition and its filtering role in the upper echelons model (Narayanan, Zane, & Kemmerer, 2011), their research to date has primarily concerned cognitive content (e.g., knowledge and beliefs; Kabanoff & Brown, 2008; Walsh, 1988) and structure (e.g., causal maps; Barr, 1998; Kaplan, 2008).
+In contrast, scholars have paid little attention to the cognitive style of executives, or "how the executive's mind works" (Finkelstein et al., 2009: 59), despite its important and unique effects on decision-making processes and strategies (e.g., Hayes & Allinson, 1994; Hunt, Krzystofiak, Meindl, & Yousry, 1989).

-To remedy this, and in keeping with the socio-cognitive roots of upper echelons theory, we incorporate construal level theory from social cognitive research, which suggests that the way information is mentally construed and processed is an important driver of decision-making and action (Liberman & Trope, 2008; Wiesenfeld et al., 2017).
-Construal level theory is well-suited for providing insight into executives' information processing style because construal levels explain how people "make predictions, evaluations, and choices with respect to [their] construal of objects rather than the objects themselves" (Liberman & Trope, 2008: 1204).
-The construal level that people use to process information shapes the type of information they pay attention to and how it is interpreted (Trope & Liberman, 2010).
-Further, Barreto and Patient (2013) find evidence that managers who construe information differently also differ in their responses to exogenous cues, which suggests that construal level theory may also be relevant for executive decision-making.
-Thus, construal level theory dovetails nicely with upper echelons theory in that construal levels shape the filtering process by which executives construe their reality.
+To remedy this, and in keeping with the sociocognitive roots of upper echelons theory, we incorporate construal-level theory from social cognitive research, which suggests that the way information is mentally construed and processed is an important driver of decision making and action (Liberman & Trope, 2008; Wiesenfeld et al., 2017).
+Construal-level theory is well suited for providing insight into executives' information processing style because construal levels explain how people "make predictions, evaluations, and choices with respect to [their] construal of objects rather than the objects themselves" (Liberman & Trope, 2008: 1204).
+The construal level that people use to process information shapes the type of information they pay attention to and how they interpret it (Trope & Liberman, 2010).
+Further, Barreto and Patient (2013) found evidence that managers who construe information differently also differ in their responses to exogenous cues, which suggests that construal-level theory may also be relevant for executive decision making.
+Thus, construal-level theory dovetails nicely with upper echelons theory in that construal levels shape the filtering process executives use to construe their reality.

-Construals vary from abstract and decontextualized (high-level) to concrete and contextualized (low-level; Trope & Liberman, 2010), which profoundly alter how information is processed.
+Construals vary from abstract and decontextualized (high level) to concrete and contextualized (low level; Trope & Liberman, 2010), profoundly altering how information is processed.
 A high-level construal "works to expand people's mental horizon; it helps connect them to their broader, more distant goals and helps highlight the relevance of these concerns in the present" (Wiesenfeld et al., 2017: 369).
-With a high-level construal, people are future-oriented and focused on the desirability of distal end-states and the meaning of their actions (i.e., why actions are taken).
+With a high-level construal, people are future oriented and focused on the desirability of distal end-states and the meaning of their actions (i.e., why actions are taken).
 In contrast, a low-level construal "tends to contract people's mental horizons; it focuses their attention on the unique and idiosyncratic demands of present circumstances" (Wiesenfeld et al., 2017: 369).
-People using a low-level construal are present-oriented, vigilant about avoiding losses, and focused on the feasibility of short-term goals and the means for attaining them (i.e., how actions are performed).
-Because high- and low-level construals reflect opposing styles of information processing, they are mutually exclusive

-(Liberman & Trope, 1998).
-Supporting the distinction between these construals, high- versus low-level construals have unique effects on, for example, prosocial behavior (Rosen, Koopman, Gabriel, & Johnson, 2016), leader behaviors and follower reactions (Berson & Halevy, 2014; Venus, Johnson, Zhang, Wang, & Lanaj, 2018), and fairness perceptions (Brockner, Wiesenfeld, Siegel, Bobocel, & Liu, 2015), among others (see Wiesenfeld et al., 2017, for a review).
+People using a low-level construal are present oriented, vigilant about avoiding losses, and focused on the feasibility of short-term goals and the means for attaining them (i.e., how actions are performed).
+Because high- and low-level construals reflect opposing styles of information processing, they are mutually exclusive (Liberman & Trope, 1998).
+Supporting the distinction between these construals, high-versus low-level construals have unique effects on, for example, prosocial behavior (Rosen, Koopman, Gabriel, & Johnson, 2016), leader behaviors and follower reactions (Berson & Halevy, 2014; Venus, Johnson, Zhang, Wang, & Lanaj, in press), and fairness perceptions (Brockner, Wiesenfeld, Siegel, Bobocel, & Liu, 2015), among others (for a review see Wiesenfeld et αl., 2017).